Photograph by Rus Bowden

 Angel wanted to tell him her mom had a boyfriend.
 Rick owned a cockatiel named Spock and studied computer sciences in Ames.
 He was going to marry her mom, and then Billy would have to go away forever.
 Instead, "Thank you," she politely replied.

 Once inside, the first thing Angel noticed was "the piles."
-Disheveled random clothes, Corduroy pants, and a pink crop top that asked Where's the Beef?
+Disheveled random clothes, Corduroy pants, and a pink crop top asking Where's the Beef?
 Boxes regurgitated purple boas and stacks of photographs.
 The living room was filled from floor to ceiling, except for two narrow walking paths.
 One led to the burnt-orange couch and lime rocker, the other to a dining room and hidden kitchen.

 There were no pictures on the walls, just one large Victorian-framed mirror, which hung on a visible wire.
 Placed at the center of the mess was an ovular coffee table, situated kitty-corner to a black and white TV.
 The bedroom door to Angel's right was shut, which meant it was unusable.
 Where does Patty sleep?
 Angel imagined her grandma passed out in the kiddy pool, wearing a soaked muumuu, her head resting on a floaty, water displaced every time she breathed.

 The place reeked like Patty herself, of stale cigarettes and something mealy.
-While Billy lifted Jacob onto a sunken orange cushion, Patty dragged her granddaughter along the dining-room path to a glass case that housed her pride and joy, a collection of ceramic figurines known as "Patty's Angels."
+While Billy lifted Jacob onto a sunken orange cushion, Patty dragged her granddaughter along the dining-room path to a glass case housing her pride and joy, a collection of ceramic figurines known as "Patty's Angels."
 There were hundreds of them.
 Mother angels.
 Baby angels.
 Doctor angels.
 Patient angels.
 There was even a German Setter angel, hiding his golden bone in a fluffy cloud.
 Except for the dog, all the dolls had adult bodies and childlike faces.

 "You remember, baby girl!"
 Patty said expectantly.